Manoj Mukund Naravane

-General Manoj Mukund Naravane PVSM AVSM VSM SM ADC (born 22 April 1960) is a retired Indian Army General who served as the 27th Chief of the Army Staff (COAS), as well as the temporary Chairman of the Chiefs of Staff Committee from 15 December 2021 until his superannuation on 30 April 2022.
-He took over as COAS from General Bipin Rawat on 31 December 2019 after the latter completed his term.
-Prior to his appointment as the COAS, the general served as the 40th Vice Chief of Army Staff (VCOAS) of the Indian Army, General Officer Commanding-in-Chief (GOC-in-C) of Eastern Command and General Officer Commanding-in-Chief of Army Training Command.
+General Manoj Mukund Naravane PVSM AVSM VSM SM ADC (born 22 April 1960) is a retired Indian Army General who served as the 28th Chief of the Army Staff (COAS), as well as the temporary Chairman of the Chiefs of Staff Committee from 15 December 2021 until his superannuation on 30 April 2022.
+He took over as COAS from General Bipin Rawat on 31 December 2019.
+Prior to his appointment as the COAS, the general officer served as the 40th Vice Chief of Army Staff of the Indian Army, General Officer Commanding-in-Chief (GOC-in-C) of Eastern Command and General Officer Commanding-in-Chief of Army Training Command.
+He also served as General Officer Commanding II Corps and also as General Officer Commanding Delhi Area.
+After retirement from his defence service, he has also published two books.

 Early life and education

-Naravane is from Maharashtra.
+He was born into a Marathi Brahmin family in Pune, Maharashtra.
 His father, Mukund Naravane, is a former officer in the Indian Air Force who retired in the rank of wing commander and his mother Sudha was an announcer with the All India Radio.
 He completed his schooling at the Jnana Prabodhini Prashala in Pune.

-Naravane is an alumnus of National Defence Academy, Pune and Indian Military Academy, Dehradun.
+He is an alumnus of National Defence Academy, Pune and Indian Military Academy, Dehradun.
 He also holds a master's degree in Defence Studies from University of Madras, Chennai and an M.Phil. in Defence and Management Studies from Devi Ahilya Vishwavidyalaya, Indore and he is also pursuing PhD in defence and strategic studies from Punjabi University, Patiala.
 Naravane has attended the Defence Services Staff College, Wellington and the Army War College, Mhow.